About Strath Creek Falls (Murchison Falls)

 In order to avoid shadows, I’d imagine that the height of the morning or midday would be best since the sun was be directly above us.

-In any case, the track continued to descent for the next 430m eventually reaching Strath Creek just above the top of the falls.
+In any case, the track continued to descend for the next 430m eventually reaching Strath Creek just above the top of the falls.

 Aside from semi-obstructed views downstream, there really wasn’t much reason to go this far past the lookout.